 Courtney Dixon focuses his practice on public company takeovers and schemes of arrangement, with considerable experience advising on complex and significant transactions.
 He combines technical legal capability with a commercial approach to structuring and executing transactions.

-Courtney has led deals across many industries, particularly the financial services, gambling, media, real estate, technology, and general industrials sectors.
-He often advises on cross-border (Australia in-bound) transactions, as well as fund investments, and accordingly has considerable experience in the application of Australia's foreign investment (FIRB) laws.
+Courtney has led deals across many industries, particularly the energy and resources, financial services, gambling, media, real estate, technology, and general industrials sectors.
+He often advises on cross-border (Australia inbound) transactions, as well as fund investments, and accordingly has considerable experience in the application of Australia's foreign investment (FIRB) laws.

 The following represents selected transactional experience acquired prior to joining Jones Day.

 Advised Tabcorp Holdings on its recommended combination with Tatts Group by scheme of arrangement.